-Our dining room is finally complete, after years of agonizing over one last wall!
+Our dining room is finally complete, after years of agonizing over one wall decor for one last wall!

 Our Dining Room Reveal

-After six years of living here in Connecticut it feels so great to finally say our dining room is done!
+After six years of living here in Connecticut it feels so great to finally say our dining area is done!

 Long time readers might remember a post I did on our dining room back in 2018, when I was pondering what to do with one last wall.

-I knew I didn’t want to leave it blank, despite the beautiful Susan Harter Mural wallpaper.
+I knew I didn’t want to leave the entire wall blank, despite the beautiful Susan Harter Mural wallpaper.

 However, I was completely stumped with how to deal with this.

-After years of trying out different ideas, furniture, lamps you name it – I was still perplexed.
+After years of trying out different ideas, furniture, lamps, art pieces – you name it, I was still perplexed.

 I started asking everyone who came over their opinion on this wall (I’m a great hostess, lots of fun!)

-Then I came across a gorgeous image of a dining room designed by Douglas C. Davis and Associates.
+Then I came across a great idea via a gorgeous image of a dining room with a mirrored wall by interior designers Douglas C. Davis and Associates.

-The wallpaper was similar, which led me to believe I could do a version of this in our own dining room.
+The wallpaper was similar, which led me to believe I could do a version of this dining room look with various round types of mirrors on our own dining room walls.

-I saved the image to my phone (as one does) and proceeded to pester anyone who would listen about this idea.
+I saved the image to my phone (as one does) and proceeded to pester anyone who would listen to me about this idea.

-Finding these round convex mirrors (in varying sizes) on sale was the final push I needed for this, and I ordered them!
+Finding these round small mirrors (in varying sizes) on sale (almost a perfect match) was the final push I needed for this, and I ordered them!

 Installation day arrived and Fiona came by to assist.